The 3 Best Cider Bars in London (& How to Order)

 The Miller

-A place where you can leave feeling satisfied by its entertainment as well as its drink selection, this hip pub has a lot to offer.
-The Miller boasts trendy, direct-from-producer ciders and perry’s that they regularly rotate to keep their happy punters up to speed with the best cider available.
-Trying to make sure everyone leaves happy, they usually have at least one perry, dry, sweet, and medium on the go.
+A place where you can leave feeling satisfied by its entertainment as well as its drink selection, The Miller is a hip pub that has a lot to offer.
+The Miller boasts trendy, direct-from-producer ciders and perrys that they regularly rotate to keep their happy punters up to speed with the best cider available.
+Trying to make sure everyone leaves happy, they usually have at least one perry (dry, sweet, and medium) on the go.

 Howl at the Moon